-Management's discussion and analysis (MD&A) relates to the performance, financial condition and future prospects of Central Timmins Exploration Corp. ("CTEC" or the "Company").
-This MD&A should be read in conjunction with the unaudited interim condensed financial statements for the three- and nine-months ending September 30, 2019 and Notes thereto.
-Readers are cautioned that the MD&A contains forward-looking statements that are not historical in nature and involves risks and uncertainties.
-Forward-looking statements are not guarantees as to CTEC's future results as there are inherent difficulties in predicting future results.
-Accordingly, actual results could differ materially from those expressed or implied in the forward looking statements.
-Readers are encouraged to consult the Company's audited financial statements for the year ending December 31, 2018 and related notes for additional details.
-The unaudited interim financial statements and MD&A are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+Management's discussion and analysis (MD&A) is current to April 27,2020 and is management's assessment of the operations and the financial results together with future prospects of Central Timmins Exploration Corp. ("CTEC" or the "Company").
+This MD&A should be read in conjunction with the audited financial statements for December 31, 2019 and related notes, prepared in accordance with International Financial Reporting Standards ("IFRS").
 All figures are in Canadian dollars unless stated otherwise.
-This discussion addresses matters we consider important for an understanding of our financial condition and results of operations as of November 21, 2019 and for the three and nine months ended September 30, 2019.
+This discussion contains forward-looking statements that are not historical in nature and involves risks and uncertainties.
+Forwardlooking statements are not guarantees as to CTEC's future results as there are inherent difficulties in predicting future results.
+Accordingly, actual results could differ materially from those expressed or implied in the forwardlooking statements.
 The Company has adopted National Instrument 51-102F1 as the guideline in presenting the MD&A.

-This Management and Discussion and Analysis was authorized for issuance by the Board of Directors of the Company on November 21, 2019.
+This Management and Discussion and Analysis was authorized for issuance by the Board of Directors of the Company on April 27, 2020.